Execution modes

 Input: target repo URL (just-pushed commit SHA)

-Acquires: sandbox (Mode 1, image variant base — no creds needed)
+Acquires: sandbox (image variant base — no creds needed)

 Tool runner runs: